Student loan tax deductions and credits

 How to update your email permissions

-- Create or log in to your account.
+- Create or log in to your account at SallieMae.com.

-- Go to My Profile (by clicking your name in the upper right-hand corner).
+- Go to your Profile (by selecting "Settings," and then "Account Settings" in the upper right-hand corner).

 How to get your forms